-After ignition is turned on, illuminates to indicate function check at vehicle start-up.
-If light remains on after start-up or comes on and stays on at road speeds, it may indicate that the ABS has detected a malfunction or has become inoperative.
+After the ignition is turned on, this light illuminates to indicate function check at vehicle start-up.

+If the light remains on after start-up or comes on and stays on at road speeds, it may indicate that the ABS has detected a malfunction or has become inoperative.
 The system reverts to standard non-anti-lock brakes.

-If both the red BRAKE warning light and the amber ABS warning light are on, see your dealer immediately.
+If both the Brake Warning Light and the ABS Warning Light are on, see your authorized dealer immediately.
 Refer to "Anti-Lock Brake System" in Section 5 of this manual.